 Will your program help me to be competitive in tomorrow's job market?

 Western graduates are prominent in the community working in community mental health agencies, churches, residential treatment facilities, schools, non-profit counseling agencies, and for-profit agencies.
 A number of our graduates now teach in other counseling programs, demonstrating the quality of our training.
 We are confident that if you ask clinicians in the community you will find our reputation to be excellent.

 What are the qualifications of the faculty?

-Western's core faculty have a combined 75 years of counseling experience with a wide range of populations.
+Western's core faculty have several years of counseling experience with a wide range of populations.
 Not only will the faculty be training you for the counseling profession, but they will also be connecting you with their extensive networks in the field.
-Dr. Kay Bruce, program director, has her Psy.D. and is licensed in both Oregon and Washington as a Licensed Professional Counselor and Licensed Mental Health Counselor.
-Dr. Norm Thiesen has his Ph.D. and is also a Licensed Professional Counselor in Oregon.
-Dr. Liz Wosley-George has her Ph.D. in Counselor Education and Psychology and is licensed in both Oregon and Ohio.
+Dr. Kay Bruce, program director, earned her Psy.D. and is licensed in both Oregon and Washington as a Licensed Professional Counselor and Licensed Mental Health Counselor.
+Dr. Norm Thiesen earned his Ph.D. and is also a Licensed Professional Counselor in Oregon.
+Dr. Ken Logan earned his Psy.D. in California and recently tranfered to Oregon where he was appointed as the director of A New Day Counseling Center, located on Western Seminary's campus.
 In addition to their counseling credentials, many of our counseling faculty have earned an advanced theological or ministerial degree.
 At Western, not only will you have access to our four core faculty members, you will receive specialized training from adjunct professors who are experts in the counseling field, and personal attention from our Bible and theology professors.
 Students seek out their professors for mentoring, advising, and even occasional BBQs at their homes.
 Stop by or schedule a meeting; they'd love to talk!